moonburnt/laymix/README.md

 But what if original image has already included some hair or facial expression?
 Just add `--include-background` after command above - and you will keep them all (and amount of generated images will (in case of our example) increase to 11)

-## Limitations:

-- For the time being, this tool is a bit ram-heavy.
-Providing many images/layers at once may cause your machine to dive into swap
-- The only supported image formats are those, pillow can understand.
-E.g you will have to export your ".sai"/".psd" to something like ".png".
-Im sorry

 ## License: